 Wet the spatula with a bit of water before pressing down the mixture in the baking dish to prevent it from sticking to the spatula.

-Experiment with add-ins: Feel free to play around with these bars and customize them with chocolate, dried fruit or other tasty add-ins (see below for some suggestions)!
+Experiment with add-ins: Feel free to play around with these bars and customize them with chocolate, dried fruit or other tasty add-ins (see above for some suggestions)!

 To store: You can store these bars in the fridge for up to a week or in the freezer for up to three months.